VedapriyaAsavadi/CarSalesAnalysis/README.md

 There is a noticeable upward trend in sales, with more frequent peaks in the latter part of the timeline.
 Data shows that 'SUV' and 'Hatchback' are the most popular body styles in terms of sales.

-Major cities likes London ,Birmingham and Manchester have higher sales compared to smaller cities.
-There are noticeable differences in average prices based on color.
-Red cars are priced higher on average compared to Black and Pale White cars.
+Major cities like London, Birmingham, and Manchester consistently outperform smaller cities in terms of car sales.
+There are notable price disparities based on color, with black cars commanding higher average prices than red or pale white models.

 ### Steps followed